DHTMLX/docs-richtext/docs/guides/initialization.md

 ---
 sidebar_label: Initialization
 title: Initialization
+description: This guide offers an explanation for initializing DHTMLX Rich Text Editor in three simple steps.
 ---

 The current article will guide you through simple steps you need to take in order to insert a compact text editor into your application.
 All in all, you should complete just three steps: